google/applied-machine-learning-intensive/v2/03_regression/01_introduction_to_sklearn/slides.md

 <!--
 In practice it is rare that you will get perfectly clean data that is ready to feed into your model for training.
 Most of the time, you will need to perform some type of cleaning on the data first.
 Transformers implement fit and transform methods.
-The fit method calculates parameters necessary to perform the data transformation. transform actually applies the transformation.
+The fit method calculates parameters necessary to perform the data transformation.
+Transform actually applies the transformation.
 There is a convenience fit_transform method that performs both fitting and transformation in one method call.
 -->

 ---